Kris Model Trains were manufactured and sold by Andy Kriswalus (1927-90) of Endicott, New York from

 Kusan had its beginnings in Nashville, TN but had moved operations to Mexico in order to reduce costs.
 Kriswalus actually

 travelled to Mexico to make the acquisition.
 Shortly thereafter, he began producing a line of 'O' gauge rolling stock

-US lines that ran in the local vicinity.
+electrocals.
 On many of these cars Kris mounted die-cast trucks made from the original Kusan tooling.
 Lionel trucks with